Find an Orthodontist near you

 Self-Ligating Braces vs Normal Braces

 You may have heard of self-ligating braces – a different orthodontic bracket that provides orthodontic treatment in much the same way as traditional metal braces.
-Despite popular belief, self-ligating braces have not currently been scientifically proven to make treatment faster, but just how do self-ligating braces work, what’s the difference between the two types, and crucially – should you consider getting them?
+But just how do self-ligating braces work, what’s the difference between the two types, and crucially – should you consider getting them?

 Here’s what you need to know about self-ligating braces.